MicrosoftDocs/power-platform/power-virtual-agents/copilot-plugins-overview.md

-To create AI plugins that your end users can use in their chats with Microsoft Copilot, you need:
+To create conversational and AI plugins that your end users can use in their chats with Microsoft Copilot, you need:

 - [A license for Microsoft Copilot Studio (or an existing Power Virtual Agents license)](requirements-licensing-subscriptions.md).
 - [Licenses for Copilot for Microsoft 365](/microsoft-365-copilot/extensibility/overview-business-applications#get-copilot-for-microsoft-365-licenses-and-enable-plugins).